-Sorting Out Some Hayes Families of Early North Carolina
+Sorting Out Some Hayes Families of Southside Virginia & Early North Carolina

-In an effort to identify the ancestry of my great-great-great-great-grandfather Solomon Hayes (1792-1859) I collected a very large number of 18th century Hayes-related records in several North Carolina counties.
+In an effort to identify the ancestry of my great-great-great-great-grandfather Solomon Hayes (1792-1859) I collected a very large number of 18th century Hayes-related records in parts of Southside Virginia and several North Carolina counties.
 These records both support and contradict portions of the genealogies I’ve found posted online and in print.

 I generally avoid looking at family histories and gedcoms (which are notoriously inaccurate) until I’ve formed my own conclusions from the raw information.
 I welcome additional information or corrections from readers — use the “contact” link above.